Learn then Decide: A Learning Approach for Designing Data Marketplaces: Mechanism Designs for Data Marketplaces

 \subsection{Online MAPP Mechanism}

-We now present the final algorithm for data marketplaces, extending the MAPP mechanism from Section \ref{sec:mappmech} to an online framework for selling sequential datasets over $t=1,\dots,T$.
-As new datasets are released, the seller iteratively learns optimal pricing strategies by leveraging historical data, with each dataset assumed to satisfy Assumption \ref{assump:family}.
+We now extend the MAPP mechanism in Section~\ref{sec:mappmech} to an online setting for selling a sequence of datasets $D^{(1)},\dots,D^{(T)}$ over rounds $t=1,\dots,T$.
+As new datasets are released, the seller iteratively learns optimal pricing strategies by leveraging historical data, with each dataset assumed to satisfy Assumption~\ref{assump:family}.
+The procedure is given in Algorithm~\ref{algo} and consists of two stages:

-1) The algorithm begins with an \emph{exploration stage}, where the MAPP mechanism is applied independently to sell datasets $D^{(1)}, \dots, D^{(t')}$, with $t'=\sqrt{T}$.
-In this stage, the focus is on gathering market information by estimating value distributions for these datasets.
+(i) \textbf{Exploration stage:} Apply MAPP with KDE-based value estimates $\hat f_{\mathbf b_{[1-\gamma]}^{(t)}}$ defined in Eq.~\eqref{eqn:defkde} to the datasets $D^{(t)}$ for $t = 1,\dots,\sqrt{T}$.
+This stage focus on gathering market information by estimating value distributions for these datasets.

-2) In the subsequent \emph{exploitation stage}, the algorithm employs the RDE method \citep[see,][]{QiuEtAl2022} to refine pricing strategies for the remaining datasets $D^{(t'+1)}, \dots, D^{(T)}$.
-The complete procedure is outlined in Algorithm \ref{algo}, with RDE described in detail below.
+(ii) \textbf{Exploitation stage.} Apply MAPP with RDE-based \citep{QiuEtAl2022} value estimates to datasets $D^{(t)}$, $t=\sqrt{T}+1,\dots,T$, using only a small number of bids per round to adjust prices.
+The RDE is described in detail below.

 \SetAlgoNlRelativeSize{-1} \SetAlCapFnt{ } \SetAlCapNameFnt{ } \SetAlFnt{ }